Ativan Abuse Facts and Statistics

 Data from rehab centers reported that admissions for benzodiazepine substance misuse (in the absence of other substance use disorders) increased by 109% from 2003 to 2013.
 During the same time period, prescriptions for benzodiazepines increased by 2.5% every year.
-As Ativan is the third-most commonly prescribed benzodiazepine, it may be inferred that Ativan misuse makes up a substantial portion of overall benzodiazepine abuse.
+As Ativan is of the most commonly prescribed benzodiazepines, it may be inferred that Ativan misuse makes up a substantial portion of overall benzodiazepine abuse.

 Statistics for overall benzodiazepine prescriptions in the United States have identified the following:

 - Prevalence in seniors: 8.45%

 The increase in prescription rates for benzodiazepines to seniors is contrary to the American Geriatric Society’s strong recommendation that seniors avoid all benzodiazepines.

 It should be noted that the data was published in 2015, and indications support that these numbers have since increased since then.
 Although accessible data is scarce, one 2018 publication found that 12.6% of adults used benzodiazepines, with 2.2% reporting misuse.

 Prescription drug abuse among teenagers is difficult to estimate and available data are not always congruent.
 Data does suggest that overall misuse of prescription sedatives (including benzodiazepines) has fallen in recent years.
 Recent estimates of the prevalence of teen abuse of sedatives range from 0.1% (2016 National Survey on Drug Use and Health) to 2.9% (2017 Monitoring the Future Survey).